cursorless-dev/cursorless/docs/user/visualAccessibility.md

 # Visual Accessibility

 Cursorless has multiple settings that can be customized to improve accessibility for users with color blindness or other vision impairments.
-This guide has a few techniques to help you customize Cursorless to fit your needs.
 The primary visual elements of Cursorless are the [hats](./README.md#decorated-symbol), so this guide will focus on customizing the hats.

 ## Make the hats bigger